tejaspavanb/core-token-sniper-bot/README.md

 ```bash
 pip install telebot web3 eth_account requests
 ```

-### Set up your Telegram bot:
-1. Create a new bot via [@BotFather](https://t.me/BotFather) on Telegram.
-2. Obtain your API token.
-3. Replace the placeholder in the code with your actual API token.

 ### Configure your blockchain connection:
 - Update the RPC provider URL in the code with your preferred Core blockchain RPC endpoint.